jessepatricio/figapp/working.md

 # figapp

-[figapp] is a solution that demostrate an application that retrieve data from api and able to display data in list with capabilities for searching and filtering.
+[figapp] is simples application that consumes data from web api and able to display data in list with capabilities for searching and filtering.

 additional tools/libraries: